 What was the most memorable meal you've had while travelling?
 A Japanese banquet at a hotel in Kofu, Yamanashi Prefecture, Japan hosted by a revered karate Sensei.
 Tastes to die for - and sake too.

-What's the best thing you've brought back from a trip?
 A beautiful medallion from the Sengaku-ji Soto Zen Buddhist Temple in Tokyo, the final resting place of the 47 Ronin.
 Perhaps the best known example of bushido (the way of the warrior) in Japanese history, the medallion has the names of all 47 men inscribed on the back and an engraving of the temple on the front.

 Favourite airport to land at?
 Naha Airport in Okinawa.